 The doctoral program in Communication Washington State University provides world class curriculum, faculty, and facilities to prepare students as scholars and educators.
-In our doctoral program, you will work with diverse faculty who study health communication, media processes and effects, media and society, politics and science communication.
+In our doctoral program, you will work with diverse faculty who study health communication, media, society and politics or science communication.

 Descriptions of these areas are provided below: